BaseMax/MongoDbPython/README.md

-# Using MongoDB in python
+# Using MongoDB In Python
 Sample python script to connect mongo database.

 ## Features
   - Fast
   - Compact
   - Easy